Slovakia stuns US in shootout, Americans out of Olympics

 Losing in a shootout was a crushing way to go for the U.S., which had practiced that each day since arriving in Beijing.
 Beniers, who was one of the team’s best players against Slovakia, was under consideration but didn’t make the cut.

-With Slafkovsky on fire after scoring his tournament-leading fifth goal, Slovakia will face Finland, the Russians, Sweden or Canada in the semifinals Friday.
+With Slafkovsky on fire after scoring his tournament-leading fifth goal, Slovakia will face Finland in one semifinal Friday after the Finns took care of business against Switzerland with a 5-1 victory.
+The Finns won the teams’ first meeting in the preliminary round 6-2, though Slovakia looks like a different team now.

-“It’s amazing that it’s happening,” said Slafkovsky, who at 17 is the youngest player in the tournament.
-“I can’t wait to play in the semifinals.”
+“You want to keep getting better as the tournament moves on, and I think they’ve been able to do that,” Finland captain Valtteri Filppula said.
+“Last game they played really great.
+So, it’s going to be a tough game.”

 The Russians advanced to the semifinals by beating Denmark 3-1 on goals by captain Vadim Shipachyov and former NHL defensemen Slava Voynov and Nikita Nesterov.
 Unlike the U.S., the defending champion Russians got the job done on the power play in the third, with Voynov scoring with 4:14 left to seal it.